citratecycle/pec/power_management_api/README.md

 #### Implementation

-If no argument is given, this function will return a list of structure that contains all the CPU info, including CPU number, current frequency, minimum frequency, maximum frequency, possible minimum frequency, possible maximum frequency, current power state, possible power states, and so on.
-If arguments are specified, the function will only return corresponding information.
-All the information is get by reading the virtual fs.
+With no arguments, this function reads a series of virtual files and return a complete list of all possible info as show in the dictionary above.
+If it receives arguments, it will only return corresponding values.
+CPU index other than 0 to 5 will be ignored.

 ### `set_CPU_state`